profdevi/MDirFiles/README.md

 # MDirFiles
-Tool for deleting, keeping, and printing out files with extensions recursively from a working directory
+Tool for deleting, keeping, and printing out files with extensions recursively from a working directory.

   usage:  MDirFiles [-?][-list][-del|[-keep] <extensions>*